What Is Microblogging & Why Should You Do It?

 Microblogs Are Quick & Easy to Create

-For the most part, a microblog can be created in minutes, especially if you already have a topic in mind or content you can pull from.
+For the most part, a microblog can be created in minutes.
+This is especially true if you already have a topic in mind or content you can pull from.
 A company can churn out dozens of microblogs in the time it takes to create one regular blog.

 Because of this, it’s easy for companies to stay in touch with their audience on a much more consistent basis.
 And as you know, frequent posts tend to generate better engagement.